braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/linking_v1.md

 ---
-nav_title: Deep Linking
+nav_title: Deep Linking V1
-article_title: Deep Linking for iOS
+article_title: Deep Linking V1
 platform: Swift
 page_order: 1
 description: "This article covers how to implement the universal deep linking delegate for your iOS app and examples on how to deep link to app settings for the Swift SDK."

 ---

-# Deep linking
+# Deep linking V1

 > Deep linking is a way of providing a link that launches a native app, shows specific content, or takes some specific action.
 If you're looking to implement deep links in your iOS app for the first time, follow these steps.